Morocco

 Where can I find funding within the Netherlands?

 In the Netherlands the means for international cultural cooperation are delegated to the national funds.
 The fund that works for your art form or discipline, has one or several subsidy schemes for internationalisation.
 To make sure the program fits your project, contact the advisors of the fund before starting the process of application.
-These are funds:
+These are the national funds:

-Creative Industries Fund NL for Design, Creative Industries, Architecture, Digital Culture
+Design, Creative Industries, Architecture, Digital Culture

 > Internationalization of the Design Sector Grant Scheme